Palantir combines rapid growth with record margins – but the market has already priced in a perfect scenario

 Palantir Technologies was founded in 2003 by Peter Thiel, Alexander Karp, Joseph Lonsdale, Stephen Cohen, and Nathan Gеttings.
 The company went public on 30 September 2020 on the New York Stock Exchange under the PLTR ticker symbol.

 Palantir specialises in developing software for big data analysis, including Gotham, designed for national security and intelligence agencies; Foundry, for the corporate sector; and Apollo, for deploying software releases.
-These products are available to both government and private clients, providing software solutions for data management and analysis, emphasising privacy and security.
+These products are available to both government and private clients, providing software solutions for data management and analysis, and emphasising privacy and security.

 Image of the company name Palantir Technologies Inc.